-I offer face-to-face counselling sessions at my private practice in Orchard as well as online sessions via Skype or Zoom.
+I offer face-to-face counselling sessions in Paya Lebar as well as online sessions via Zoom or Google Meet.
 Sessions may also be conducted at a preferred outside location of your choice.

 I look forward to meeting you and working together.